todd-lers/about/research.md

 <a name="open_science"></a>
 # Open Science

 We live in the age of the internet, one of the most transformative inventions of our time.
 Computer scientists understood what the internet meant - working together without barriers.
 Scientists are just catching up.
-We could collaborate in fantastically productive ways if only we released out secrets.
+We could collaborate in more productive ways if only we were less wedded to secrecy.

 We have adopted open source principles to experimental lab science.
 The first project successfully used this idea to find a way of producing the important drug praziquantel (used to treat the dreadful disease [Schistosomiasis](http://en.wikipedia.org/wiki/Schistosomiasis)) as a single enantiomer.
 All data and ideas were freely shared and anybody could take part.
 People did - about 30, and the problem was more quickly solved than we could have alone because strangers came along and contributed where they were able to.
 The science was published [here](http://www.plosntds.org/article/info%3Adoi%2F10.1371%2Fjournal.pntd.0001260) (check out the awesome links to actual lab notebook pages) and the way we did it was published separately in [Nature Chemistry](http://www.nature.com/nchem/journal/v3/n10/full/nchem.1149.html).
 The website where it all got started was [The Synaptic Leap](http://www.thesynapticleap.org/node/286) and all the work was described in [an online electronic lab notebook (ELN)](http://www.ourexperiment.org/racemic_pzq).